 TurboTax’s Federal Free edition can only handle relatively straightforward tax situations.
 Since it doesn’t support Schedules A, C, D, E, H, or K, it’s not ideal for filers who wish to itemize deductions, pay self-employment tax, or report investment income or losses.
 If any of those situations apply to you, you need to upgrade to a paid plan.

-TurboTax’s paid plan prices usually jump by upwards of 50% about a month before the April 18th filing deadline (on or about March 18, 2017) – for instance, the Deluxe Plan’s federal return cost rockets from $34.99 to $54.99.
+TurboTax’s paid plan prices usually jump by upwards of 50% about a month before the mid-April filing deadline.
+For instance, the Deluxe Plan’s federal return cost rockets from $39.99 to $59.99.
 That’s a major inconvenience for people who wait until relatively late in the game to file their taxes, and a potential deal-breaker for people with complicated tax situations, who sometimes don’t have all the requisite forms in hand until a few weeks before the filing deadline.

 That might partially explain why TurboTax remains so popular.
 For all its faults, it enjoys enviable brand recognition.
 In a competitive industry serving time-pressed customers, it’s easier to go with what you know than stray too far afield.
 That’s not to say that TurboTax doesn’t shine on the merits – just that, if you’re looking to go with what you know, it’s hard to beat TurboTax.